 What is the weather like in Austria in June?

-How to get around Austria in June?
+Is Austria crowded in June?